- Not Fee assured

 Areas of interest

-Cataract surgery and Premium intraocular lenses including multifocal and toric IOL's; Refractive lens exchange; Corneal Crosslinking; Corneal transplantation; Refractive surgery (eyes); Dry Eyes; Pterygium surgery
+Cataract surgery and Premium intraocular lenses including multifocal and toric IOL's; Refractive lens exchange; Corneal Crosslinking; Corneal transplantation (DSAEK, DMEK, PK); Femtolaser assisted cataract surgery; Keraring for Keratoconus; Refractive surgery (eyes); Dry Eyes; Pterygium surgery

-- Vision and Eye Research Unit, Anglia Ruskin University, Cambridge
+- Vision and Eye Research Institute, Anglia Ruskin University, Cambridge

 - Professor Madhavan Rajan, Spire Cambridge Lea Hospital, Cambridge

 Current NHS consultant posts held

 Consultant Ophthalmic Surgeon

 Advanced intraocular lenses (toric and multifocal) in cataract surgery